petrukhnov/jobsite-static-gen/README.md

         pip install rst2html5
         ln -s /usr/local/bin/rst2html5 /usr/local/bin/rst2html

+   Make sure that you actually can run `rst2html` now.
+If you get an UTF-8 error, you probably need to set the following environment variables:

+        export LC_ALL=en_US.UTF-8
+        export LANG=en_US.UTF-8

 4. Copy and update the default config file `cp config.default.js config-ENV.js` (ENV needs to be replaced with the environment string, "dev", "qa" or "prod")